kristofzerbe/kiko.io/source/_posts/2019/A-New-Blog-Customizing-Hexo.md

     name: Thistle Fence
     socialmedia: /static/images/social-media/A-New-Blog-Customizing-Hexo.png
 series: A New Blog
+categories:
+  - Tools
 tags:
   - VS Code
   - Hexo
-    - Blogging
-categories:
-    - Tools
 related:
   - Automatic-Header-Images-in-Hexo
   - A-New-Blog-VS-Code-Hexo-and-GitHub-Pages
   - A-New-Blog-Blogging-and-Synching-en-route
 ---

 Hexo is a great tool to get quick results (see [Part One of this series](/categories/Tools/A-New-Blog-VS-Code-Hexo-and-GitHub-Pages/)), when you decide to have a blog and its defaults are practical, but it's power lies in the possiblities of customization via plugins.
 On the [official plugin page](https://hexo.io/plugins/index.html), there are actually 302 plugins listed, but there are many more and no wish will be unsatisfied.